-As customers grow rapidly in numbers, our mission to use our design approach as a tool for change became more profound.
+As customers grow rapidly in numbers, our mission became more profound.
 It started from advocating work made by hand to reconnect customers' perceived value with factors that assembly lines diminish - creativity, skill and beauty that can only be achieved when made with care and time.
-Giving a glimpse of our process through Fabric Printing Basics supplemented that pursuit but it also made us realise how making by hand may not necessarily be better for the society or the environment.
+Giving a glimpse of our process through teaching supplemented that pursuit but it also made us realise how making by hand may not necessarily be better for the society or the environment.
 We witnessed people washing unused inks down the sink instead of scrapping them back to the bottle, letting the water run throughout the entire span of cleaning their tools and designing prints that would lead to even more wastage of resources.

 We thought our sustainable practices were self-evident but teaching thousands of people from all walks of life made it clear that highlighting these practices is as important as adopting them.
 Sustainability goes beyond being handmade and transparency of materials used, it's in the how.
 How are we, as the creators of the products, using resources efficiently and how are you, as the customer at the receiving end, continue its effects?
 It then came to the point when we noticed a handful of our products being resold at platforms like Carousell for reasons like "bought on impulse and didn't find much use" or "used only once" that we decided it was time we stop making and take an even closer look into our customers' consumption behaviour.

 What did we miss?

 We want to start 2018 by sharing what we've been working towards yet struggle to talk openly about: